 To do the Pyramid Upper routine with the same weights Cathe uses you’ll need 3, 5, 8, 10,12, 15, 20, and 25 lb.
-DB’s (just grab all of your DB’s when you do this routine) and a stability ball.
+DB’s (just grab all of your dumbbells when you do this routine) and a stability ball.
 For the Pyramid Lower workout Cathe uses a barbell with 25, 30, 35, and 40 lb. weight, a stability ball and a high step.

 I’ve never worn a heart rate monitor while doing Pyramid Lower (I’ll update this post when I do) so I don’t know how many calories I burn.
 The main workout on Pyramid Lower is 52 minutes long.

-There are 5 premix workouts included on Pyramid Upper and Pyramid Lower including one routine that combines parts of the upper and lower body workouts together for a total body routine.
+There are 5 premix (extra) workouts included on Pyramid Upper and Pyramid Lower including one routine that combines parts of the upper and lower body workouts together for a total body routine.

 ICE Metabolic Total Body

-ICE is Cathe Friedrich’s newest series (until Strong & Sweaty comes out in the next few months) of workouts that she created for the intermediate level athlete (most of her videos are at the advanced level).
+ICE is one of Cathe Friedrich’s newer series (until Strong & Sweaty and Fit Split) of workouts that she created for the intermediate level athlete (most of her videos are at the advanced level).
 Metabolic Total Body is fun and really does hit every major muscle group (for a total body workout).

-There are a ton of premix routines on this DVD (I don’t own the video but have done these workouts off my subscription to Cathe On Demand.).
+There are a ton of premix routines in this program (I don’t own the video but have done these workouts off my subscription to Cathe On Demand.).
 It looks like (from what I can see on Cathe On Demand) that there are at least 13 premix routines included with the main workout.